cybertraining-dsc/su21-reu-372/project/index.md

 2. When using bulleted lists use * and not -

 ## 5. Datasets

+- [ ] Querying the datasets of womans with hashimoto diaseas in an are of 3 cities @data.world

 Datasets can be huge and GitHub has limited space.
 Only very small datasets should be stored in GitHub.
 However, if the data is publicly available you program must contain a download function instead that you customize.